Markmwaura/e3jordan/README.md

 # e3jordan
-This is a sample website showing a personal portfolio of Jordan
+This is a simple website showing a personal portfolio of Jordan.
+The live view can be found here .
+[Jordan](http://jordanweb.bitballoon.com/)